 The impact of fire ants

 Fire ants will affect everyone.
 They have the potential to:

 - reduce production of some agricultural industries

-Fire ants will also impact on land and business values and threaten our orchards, crops and pastures.
-They may even jeopardise our 'naturally', clean and green export image.
+Fire ants will also negatively impact land and business values and threaten our orchards, crops and pastures.
+They may potentially jeopardise our 'naturally', clean and green export image.

-If fire ants bite children and pets they cause serious distress.
+If fire ants sting children and pets they cause serious distress.